frytoli/bachanalysis/README.md

 docker run --volume $(pwd):/home/ bach transform.py --overwrite
 ```

-Transforming data from the other data sets for The Bachelorette contestant Dale Moss and overwrite any old data from these data sets (drop and create a new ds5 table) in the database:
+Transforming data from the other data sets for The Bachelorette contestant Jason Tartick and overwrite any old data from these data sets (drop and create a new ds5 table) in the database:
 ```
-docker run --volume $(pwd):/home/ bach transform.py --contestant dale_moss --overwrite
+docker run --volume $(pwd):/home/ bach transform.py --contestant jason_tartick --overwrite
 ```

 ## Analysis